Written by René Echevarria

 There is no honor in being pummeled: Worf tries (and fails, see below) to advise La Forge on how to pick up women, and then later takes credit for his greater success with Christy.
 He also is killed and resurrected by John.

-I believe I said that: “You must let her see the fire in her eyes.”
+I believe I said that: “You must let her see the fire in your eyes.”

 “But what would I say?”